herronjo/BetterBoolean/README.md

 # BetterBoolean
-A "better" boolean, which can be negative
+A "better" boolean, which can be negative.
+If you wanted that for some reason.

 ## Creating a BetterBoolean
 `var bool = new BetterBoolean([init]);` where init is the optional initial value.